huntlylee/3D-Otitis-Media/README.md

 # Automatic Evaluation of Chronic Otitis Media (COM) Model

-This repository contains the machine learning model for automatic evaluation of Chronic Otitis Media (COM) using temporal bone CT scans.
-The model is designed to assist clinicians and researchers in diagnosing COM and its subtypes, such as chronic suppurative otitis media (CSOM) and cholesteatoma.
+This repository contains the artificial intelligence model for automatic evaluation of Chronic Otitis Media (COM) using temporal bone CT scans.
+The model is designed to assist clinicians and researchers in diagnosing COM and its subtypes, such as chronic suppurative otitis media (CSOM) and cholesteatoma, in an explainable fashion.

 ## Description

 The COM evaluation model employs a convolutional neural network (CNN) architecture optimized for analyzing three-dimensional (3D) medical imaging data.
 It provides an end-to-end diagnostic tool capable of processing raw CT images to classify and differentiate various forms of COM.
+The heatmap technique is employed to exhibit the rationale of the AI model in making predictions.

 ## Repository Primary Contents